adamkdean/redirect/README.md

 `source` and `destination` are required, but `preserveUrl` (default: false) and `statusCode` (default: 307) aren't.

-It's important to remember to specify the destination protocol, but not the source protocol.
+If you don't specify the protocol in the destination, it will use the current request protocol.

 #### Overriding host file path